regcam/choosytable/DOCUMENTATION_OPTIMIZATION.md

 - Add clear navigation and quick reference"
 ```

-This optimization transforms ChosyTable's documentation from a collection of overlapping files into a coherent, navigable knowledge base that scales with the project's growth.
+This optimization transforms ChoosyTable's documentation from a collection of overlapping files into a coherent, navigable knowledge base that scales with the project's growth.